nowzoo/nowzoo-angular-bootstrap-lite/README.md

 ### Quick start

-Install the library, Bootstrap 4, Tether, and jQuery
+Step 1: Install the library, Bootstrap 4, Tether, and jQuery
 ```sh
 npm i --save nowzoo-angular-bootstrap-lite bootstrap@^4.0.0-alpha.6 jquery tether
 ```

-Include jQuery slim, Tether and Bootstrap in your build.
+Step 2: Include jQuery slim, Tether and Bootstrap in your build.
 For an Angular CLI project add the following entries to the `apps[0].scripts` array in `angular-cli.json`:
 ```
 "../node_modules/jquery/dist/jquery.slim.min.js",